adj59-dev/adj59-dev.github.io/_posts/2025-09-27-nielsen-and-chuang:-chapter-4.md

 I just finished reading Chapter 4 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.
 This is the first chapter in Part II, which focuses on quantum computation.
 Chapter 4 introduces quantum circuits as the fundamental model of quantum computation and shows that there exists a universal set of gates capable of approximating any quantum operation.

 As with the earlier chapters, I’ve included my notes and exercise solutions below.
 I took fewer notes this time, since many of the key ideas were best explored through the exercises and didn’t fit neatly into a table.
-The solutions are collapsed to save space and to avoid spoilers for anyone who wants to try them independently.

 ## Navigation